Ramaiah University of Applied Sciences

-Ramaiah University of Applied Sciences (RUAS) is a UGC approved Private University in India.It was created by an act in the State of Karnataka, India and was established in December 2013.
+M. S. Ramaiah University of Applied Sciences (MSRUAS), also known as RUAS, is a private university in Bangalore, India.
+It was created by an act in the State of Karnataka, India and was established in December 2013.

 The university is sponsored by Gokula Education Foundation (Medical) trust.
 The university was created by integrating M.S.
 Ramaiah College of Hotel Management (1993), M.S.
 Ramaiah College of Pharmacy (1992), M.S.
-Ramaiah Dental College (1991) and the M.S.
+Ramaiah Dental College (1991), M. S. Ramaiah School of Advanced Studies (1999) and the M.S.
 Ramaiah Advanced Learning Centre (2012).
-The campuses of the university is located at Mathikere and Peenya, Bengaluru, India.
+The campuses of the university are located at Mathikere and Peenya, Bengaluru, India.

 Organization and administration

 Governance

-The university is governed by the Dr. Honolulu Vice-Chancellor of the university is Prof. Kuldeep Kumar Raina.
+The university is governed by the Hon'ble Chancellor of the university Dr. M. R. Jayaram and Hon'ble Vice-Chancellor of the university is Prof. Kuldeep Kumar Raina.